ge0rg/tls-hello-dump/README.md

 If you feed it bad packets, it will die a horrible death, open a reverse shell or eat your babies.

+Currently, the tool is creating two log entries for each new SSL/TLS connection.
+This will bias your statistics towards clients with bad connectivity, and against long-living connections. *This is not a replacement for dumping the SSL/TLS ciphers from all open connections to your server.*

 ## Compilation

 To compile, simply run `make`.
 Have a look at the Makefile to tune the output